Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Final Questions.md

   - simply find template with BLAST / PSI-BLAST and copy the coordinates
   - for non-experts

-### How can you find out that you picked the wrong comparative modeling template?
-You have a lot of clashes.

 ### What is disorder?
 - Usually, proteins have a unique 3D structure in water, otherwise they would not be able to function correctly
 - Disorder = at least a part of the protein is not adopting a unique 3D structure